paldhous/ucb/2018/data-bootcamp/md/index.md

 Call the new variable `KILLED_INJURED`.

 ==**Note:**==  When performing any calculation in a spreadsheet, you start by typing `=`.

 So to calculate the number killed and injured for the first cell of the new column as follows:

 ![](./img/img8.jpg)

 To perform the same calculation down the entire column, you can use a spreadsheet `autofill`.
-Hover over the bottom left column of the cell with the formula until the cursor turns into a cross, then double-click:
+Hover over the bottom-right corner of the cell with the formula until the cursor turns into a cross, then double-click:

 ![](./img/img9.jpg)